MrMikeFloyd/resilient-example-spring/README.md

 # Spring Resilience Example

-This is a simple mini-microservice example that showcases resilience capabilities by Spring, namely:
+This is a simple mini-microservice example that showcases resilience functionalities  using Spring Boot & Spring Cloud Netflix Hystrix.

-* Circuit Breaker (using Hystrix)

-These will be used by `resilientApp` when interacting with `failingApp`.

-## TBD

-* Use Feign to make REST call to FailingApp
-* Add Hystrix Dashboard
+A sample app, `resilientApp`, will use Circuit Breaker interacting with `failingApp`. `resilientApp` has a Hystrix Dashboard running, so the current state of the Circuit Breaker can be observed easily.

 ## ResilientApp